Freshman Admissions Requirements

 The supporting documentation that substantiates the appeal must be new information not provided as part of the initial application.

-You may fill out the online form or send the documents to the address below:
+You may fill out the form online: Admissions Decision Appeal Form or send the documents to the address below:

 University of North Florida